 Eating disorders.
-For information about causes and treatment of eating disorders, go to http://www.nationaleatingdisorders.org.
+For information about causes and treatment of eating disorders, as well as additional resources, visit the National Eating Disorder Information Centre.

 - Good nutrition and an appropriate body weight are important for health and wellness.
-You're also more successful academically. - Eating well does not require counting calories or obsessing over everything you eat.
+You're also be more successful academically. - Eating well does not require counting calories or obsessing over everything you eat.
 Focus on whole grains, lots of fruits and vegetables, and low-fat meats and dairy products.
 Minimize processed snacks and foods high in saturated fats, trans fats, sodium, and sugar. - If you need to control your weight, a variety of healthful plans are available to help you eat foods you like and still lose weight without suffering unduly.

-- 1. What health problems may result from obesity? - 2.
-List three or more snacks that are healthier than cookies, chips, ice cream, and doughnuts. - 3.
+Checkpoint Exercises What health problems may result from obesity?
+List three or more snacks that are healthier than cookies, chips, ice cream, and doughnuts.
 How many cups of fruit and vegetables should you eat every day?